Please send me information about this trip

 Cachiccata Hike is also known as the Quarry Hike

 Day 1: Cusco-Socma-Perolniyoc

-After Peruvian breakfast buffet in your hotel, our guide & driver will arrive in private vehicle to transfer you to Socma which takes about two hours.
-From here we will hike up hill for about two hours, passing through mountain meadows and by local families.
-We arrive at a small, secluded waterfall and the archaeological ruins of Perolniyoc where we camp for the night
+After breakfast in the hotel, the guide and vehicle arrives to transfer you about two hours through the Sacred Valley to the village of Socma.
+From here we'll hike uphill for about two hours, until we reach the school of Socma, passing through mountain meadows and by local families.
+The stop at the school will last approximately two hours, then we continue hiking to Naupa Temple.
+After we visit the Temple, we continue hiking to our campsite, with a stop for lunch en route.
+We arrive at a small, secluded waterfall and the archaeological ruins of Perolniyoc where we camp for the night. (approximately 8 hours total)

 Hiking distance 9 km / Camp 10,000 feet

 Day 2: Perolniyoc-Choqetacapu

 An early start takes us up hill and through some small farms.
 We reach the highest pass from which we savor the view of several snow-capped mountains.
 After lunch in Mamacocha, we head to Choqetacarpu (a small Inca site) where we will camp.